 Check feeding position.
 "When you're nursing or bottle-feeding, try to keep the baby's head higher than her stomach," Shu says.
 "That way, the milk sinks to the bottom of the stomach and air goes to the top, and it's easier to burp out."
 Tip the bottle up slightly so there are no air bubbles in the nipple, and use a nursing pillow for support.

 Burp your baby.
-One of the easiest ways to ease gas pains is to burp her during and after she nurses.
-If she doesn’t belch right away, lay her down on her back for a few minutes and then try again.
+One of the easiest ways to ease gas pains is to burp them during and after they nurse.
+If they don't belch right away, lay them down on their back for a few minutes and then try again.

 Change equipment.
 "If you're bottle-feeding, switch to a slower-flow nipple," says Joel Lavine, MD, PhD, professor of pediatrics at Columbia University.

 Work it out.
-Gently massage your baby, pump her legs back and forth (like riding a bike) while she’s on her back, or give her tummy time (watch her while she lies on her stomach).
-A warm bath can also help her get rid of extra gas.
+Gently massage your baby, pump their legs back and forth (like riding a bike) while they are on their back, or give their tummy time (watch them while they lie on their stomach).
+A warm bath can also help them get rid of extra gas.